 Why are Cyber Attacks Increasing in the Oil and Gas Industry?

 Cyber attacks on the oil and gas industry are growing because the sector is becoming increasingly dependent on technology and automation.
 This increased reliance on technology makes the sector more vulnerable to cyber attacks, which can cause significant disruptions to operations and potentially have severe consequences for the industry and the broader economy.
 Additionally, the oil and gas sector is a high-value target for attackers due to the sensitive and valuable information it holds, such as intellectual property, financial data, and data on critical infrastructure.
-As the industry adopts more digital technologies, cyber attacks on the sector will likely continue to increase.
+As the industry adopts more digital technologies, cyber attacks on the sector will likely continue to increase, which is why more operators are turning to managed security services built specifically for oil and gas environments.

 Common Types of Cyber Attacks on the Oil and Gas Industry